mihirsangode/SoC-2023/README.md

 # SoC-2023
-SoC - dive into the world of quant
+SoC - Dive into the world of Quant

 Learnings until now -
 - Fundamental analysis of companies